chengzi-yi/chengzi-yi.github.io/research.md

 title: "Research"
 permalink: /research
 ---
+## Job Market Paper

 **Export Dynamics of Multi-product Firms with (Non-)Differentiated Products**

 *Draft coming soon*

-This paper explores how product differentiation interacts with heterogeneous firm characteristics to shape export dynamics.
-Using sectoral data across 16 European countries and Slovenian firm-level data, I document two stylized facts.
-First, exporter labour productivity premiums (the difference in average labour productivity between exporters and non-exporters) are systematically lower in more differentiated sectors.
-Second, exporters in more differentiated sectors exhibit greater product concentration, suggesting a "star-product effect."
-I develop a dynamic structural model incorporating both firm-level productivity affecting marginal costs across all products and firm-product-market-specific appeal shocks.
-The model features a productivity-appeal interaction where the relative importance of firm efficiency versus product-specific characteristics varies with the degree of product differentiation, and economies of scope from shared fixed costs that generate the star-product effect.
-Calibrating separately for high-differentiation (machinery) and low-differentiation (food) sectors, I find that productivity heterogeneity explains 88% of labour productivity variances in food sector, while appeal shocks explain 65% in machinery sector.
+Canonical models with heterogeneous firms and sunk export-entry costs suggest that more profitable firms export, a phenomenon known as export sorting.
+This paper shows that export sorting varies systematically with product differentiation.
+Using Slovenian administrative data, I document that the gap in value added per worker between exporters and non-exporters is smaller in more differentiated sectors, especially among multiproduct firms.
+I rationalise this pattern with a model in which multiproduct firms choose product scope and export participation based on efficiency and market-specific product appeal, with sunk export costs shared across products.
+Estimating the model separately for high- and low-differentiation sectors reveals lower demand elasticities, higher fixed production costs, lower export-entry costs, and more volatile appeal shocks in the high-differentiation sector; the model reproduces the observed sorting patterns.
+I then evaluate a 50 percentage-point tariff on a single product and find large contractions with substantial spillovers in the low-differentiation sector but minimal spillovers and little aggregate response in the high-differentiation sector.

+## Other Papers

 **Collateral Constraints and Asset Composition**